upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 * Perform clustering on the dataset using unsupervised learning methods (eg. k-means) : 40 points
 * Submit to GitHub: 10 points
 * 5 cell format : 20 points + 5 points for Unit testing block
-* Level : EDA-Easy, Prediction-Medium
+* Level : EDA-Hard, Prediction-Hard
+* Since difficulty level is Hard, your score will be normalized by a scaling factor *1.3

 ### 3.4 Naming Convention: